sjdobesh/gender-bias/readme.md

 	'sequence': str    # the whole sentence with guess inserted }
 ```
-so for example, to get just the top guess and no other info you can use
+So for example, to get just the top guess and no other info you can use...
 ```python
 bert('This sentence has a [MASK] in it.')[0]['sequence']  # get the first guess
 ```

 #### Find probability of a specific prediction
-We can also query bert for a specific words probability like this. the targets argument can take a single word or a list of words to target.
+We can also query BERT for a specific words probability like this. the targets argument can take a single word or a list of words to target.
 ```python
 pred = bert('This sentence has a [MASK] in it.', targets='word')
 # or to just view the lkikely hood of the target